-b) Develop an applet that receives an integer in one text field, and computes its factorial value and returns it in another text field, when the button named "Compute" is clicked.
+b) Develop an applet that receives an integer in one text field, and computes its factorial Value and returns it in another text field, when the button named "Compute" is clicked.

-Write a Java program that works as a simple calculator.
-Use a grid layout to arrange button for the digits and for the +, -,, % operations.
+Task 9: Write a Java program that works as a simple calculator.
+Use a grid layout to arrange button for the digits and for the +, -, , % operations.
 Add a text field to display the result.

-- a) Write a Java program for handling mouse events. - b) Write a Java program for handling key events.
+a) Write a Java program for handling mouse events.

+b) Write a Java program for handling key events.

-Write a program that creates a user interface to perform integer divisions.
-The user enters two numbers in the text fields Num1 and Num 2.
-The division of Num1 and.
-Num2 is displayed in the Result field when the Divide button is clicked.
+Task 11: Write a program that creates a user interface to perform integer divisions.
+The user enters two numbers in the textfields, Num1 and Num2.
+The division of Num1 and Num2 is displayed in the Result field when the Divide button is clicked.
 If Num1or Num2 were not an integer, the program would throw Number Format Exception.
-If Num2 were Zero, the program would throw an Arithmetic Exception and display the exception in a message dialog box.
+If Num2 were Zero, the program would throw an Arithmetic Exception Display the exception in a message dialog box.